Definitions

 The progress in achieving English language proficiency indicator includes one measure, the percentage of students making progress towards attaining English language proficiency as measured by growth on the MCAP ELP assessment (see the progress in achieving English language proficiency indicator table).

-The progress in achieving English language proficiency indicator will account for 10% of the total accountability score for all schools with at least 10 English learners who have:
+The progress in achieving English language proficiency indicator accounts for 10% of the total accountability score for all schools with at least 10 multilingual learners who have:

 - A valid prior year MCAP ELP score and